yusukebe/gh-markdown-preview/README.md

 # gh markdown-preview

-GitHub CLI extension to preview your markdown similar to the style of GitHub :octocat:
+GitHub CLI extension to preview Markdown similar to the style of GitHub :octocat:

 **gh markdown-preview** is a [GitHub CLI](https://cli.github.com) extension to preview your markdown such as **README.md**.
 The `gh markdown-preview` command start a local web server to serve your markdown document file with a GitHub style. **gh markdown-preview** show the HTML got from GitHub official markdown API with the CSS extracted from GitHub web site.
 The styles are almost the same!